happilyon/Free-Infographic-Packs/README.md

 [Creative Commons](https://creativecommons.org/licenses/by/3.0)

+Please do not host for download or repackage for sale

 # Working

 To modify and customize icons, color, size and type of image etc. use free program below